Postgraduate Diploma in Journalism and Digital Communications

 Career Progression

-Through the Postgraduate Diploma in Journalism and Media Communications, you will have gained valuable professional experience, built a strong portfolio and covered a diverse range of media.
-Graduates from this programme are employed in a wide variety of fields across the communications industries.
+Through the PGD in Journalism and Digital Communications, you will have gained valuable professional experience, built a strong portfolio and covered a diverse range of media production and theory.
+Graduates from this programme are employed in a wide variety of fields across the digital communications and journalism industries.
 A sample of recent graduates’ job titles include: